5 Wine Flaws That Can Actually Be Very Good

 When Volatile Acidity is a Wine Flaw

 When there’s too much VA in the mix, wines can smell a bit like paint thinner or nail polish remover.
-It’s especially pronounced when a wine does not have enough tannin, body, or alcohol to stand up to VA’s intensity.
+It’s especially pronounced when a wine lacks sufficient tannin, body, or alcohol to withstand VA’s intensity.

 By the way, some sniffers have incredible sensitivity to VA compared to others!
 So again, with this flaw, it’s very much an “eye of the beholder” thing.